MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 >   - **Offline operation** to allow automated generation of reports without running the interactive application

-####  To do: Use FASTQC to evaluate the quality of sequences in each FASTQ files.
+####  TO DO: Use FASTQC to evaluate the quality of sequences in each FASTQ files.
+Using information from the [Fastqc help page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help) as well as exemples of [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html)  and [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina data as references, compare results between the two FASTQ files.
+Is there any concern related to the following analyses?

 1. Create a new directory to store the output of fastqc